MustafaLotfi/Owleye/README.md

 ### Modeling

-Two Convolutional Neural Network (CNNs) models are used to predict the user's eye view point in the horizonal and vertical directions on the monitor.
+For the sixth block in [Owleye's structure](https://private-user-images.githubusercontent.com/53625380/316467756-c24f43f5-ed99-48e0-9a96-69b20536f240.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTEzNjM3MzksIm5iZiI6MTcxMTM2MzQzOSwicGF0aCI6Ii81MzYyNTM4MC8zMTY0Njc3NTYtYzI0ZjQzZjUtZWQ5OS00OGUwLTlhOTYtNjliMjA1MzZmMjQwLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDAzMjUlMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwMzI1VDEwNDM1OVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWMzYzZlNDg5YzU3N2YyMDZkYTQyYjJiODdhMWQ2OTU2Y2ZiZDlkZWRiZmM5Mjk3ODg5YTBhY2NmYzIzMDRkNjkmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.yaBCEz1DDeiMPQw_XU8gR4NbjKtGShJqZ7XiQ8AKrkk), Two Convolutional Neural Network (CNN) models are used to predict the user's eye view point in the horizonal and vertical directions on the monitor.
 These models are trained using the dataset.
 We called them "base models".

 **Network architecture:**
 ![Screenshot 2024-03-16 163427](https://github.com/MustafaLotfi/Owleye/assets/53625380/02d196c2-c9c2-497d-b1e5-d3d7b2a29160)

-In the right of the above picture, two branches are seen.
-The left branch is for the image of the eyes, the right branch is for a vector with a length of 10. six value for head rotation and position and 4 value for iris position.
+In the right of the above picture, there are two branches.
+The left branch is for the image of the eyes, and the right branch is for a vector with a length of 10. six value for head's rotation and position and 4 value for iris position.

 ### Fine-tuning

-To customize two base models for each person, we considered a retraining process.
-During this, data is collected from the person who we want to track their point of view. the amount of data collected is not as much as the main dataset.
-So, the last layer's weights change based on the new collected data.
-In this way, the network retains its original shape and just is calibrated a little for each person.
+To customize Owleye for each person, we considered the approach of retraining the models of [the sixth block](https://private-user-images.githubusercontent.com/53625380/316467756-c24f43f5-ed99-48e0-9a96-69b20536f240.png?jwt=eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJnaXRodWIuY29tIiwiYXVkIjoicmF3LmdpdGh1YnVzZXJjb250ZW50LmNvbSIsImtleSI6ImtleTUiLCJleHAiOjE3MTEzNjM3MzksIm5iZiI6MTcxMTM2MzQzOSwicGF0aCI6Ii81MzYyNTM4MC8zMTY0Njc3NTYtYzI0ZjQzZjUtZWQ5OS00OGUwLTlhOTYtNjliMjA1MzZmMjQwLnBuZz9YLUFtei1BbGdvcml0aG09QVdTNC1ITUFDLVNIQTI1NiZYLUFtei1DcmVkZW50aWFsPUFLSUFWQ09EWUxTQTUzUFFLNFpBJTJGMjAyNDAzMjUlMkZ1cy1lYXN0LTElMkZzMyUyRmF3czRfcmVxdWVzdCZYLUFtei1EYXRlPTIwMjQwMzI1VDEwNDM1OVomWC1BbXotRXhwaXJlcz0zMDAmWC1BbXotU2lnbmF0dXJlPWMzYzZlNDg5YzU3N2YyMDZkYTQyYjJiODdhMWQ2OTU2Y2ZiZDlkZWRiZmM5Mjk3ODg5YTBhY2NmYzIzMDRkNjkmWC1BbXotU2lnbmVkSGVhZGVycz1ob3N0JmFjdG9yX2lkPTAma2V5X2lkPTAmcmVwb19pZD0wIn0.yaBCEz1DDeiMPQw_XU8gR4NbjKtGShJqZ7XiQ8AKrkk) for each person.
+During this, data is collected from the person who we want to get their eye movements. the amount of data collected is not as much as the main dataset that we explained above.
+So, the last layer's weights of the base models in the sixth block change based on the new collected data.
+In this way, the network maintains its original shape and just is calibrated a little for each person.

 ### Fixations

 The IV-T method is used to extract user's fixations.
-A fixation is a series of eye view points that are close together.
+A [fixation](https://en.wikipedia.org/wiki/Fixation_(visual)) is a series of eye view points that are close together.
 So, first of all we removed the outliers using median filter.
 Then we merged close fixations and removed short ones. below image shows the fixations in a monitor during a certain time.

 ![Screenshot 2024-03-16 195233](https://github.com/MustafaLotfi/Owleye/assets/53625380/57b9e984-5f54-48a0-984e-110c65b2cc20)